TuringLang/Deprecated/README.md

 - Get it reviewed and merged.

 ### Step 8: Add all versioned docs
-Once the PR is merged, add all versioned docs from gh-pages branch of original repository to the gh-pages branch of this repository in package folder.
+Once the PR is merged, add all versioned docs from the gh-pages branch of the original repository to the gh-pages branch of this repository in the package folder.

 ```bash
 git fetch origin